Grammar as a Behavioral Biometric: Using Cognitively Motivated Grammar Models for Authorship Verification: Discussion

 We believe that additional evidence towards this assertion is given by the results of the cross-reference experiments.
-Controlling for genre compatibility is probably the hardest problem in \AV and \AA. \ourApproach is very robust to this variation in many cases, much more than expected given the results of similar tests carried out on \imOrg \cite{HalvaniPhD:2021}.
+Controlling for genre compatibility is probably the hardest problem in \AV and \AA. \ourApproach is very robust to this variation in many cases, much more than expected given the results of similar tests carried out on \imOrg \parencite{HalvaniPhD:2021}.
 This is despite the incredible challenges in some of the comparisons, such as in the analysis of the $\CorpusPJ$ chat logs using as reference the academic papers in $\CorpusACL$.
 The genre differences between these two corpora cannot be greater and therefore it is hard to believe that the method is not performing at chance level.
-A possible explanation for the success of \ourApproach in these circumstances is that the reference corpus effectively does not play a major role.
-If individual grammars are so different from each other, then the role of the reference corpus could be to just weight down the those units that are well-entrenched for most individuals (\eg \e{of the}) and that therefore carry almost no authorial information.
-If this explanation is correct, then this means that once these common units are taken into account, the rest is idiosyncratic enough to be identifying.
+A possible explanation for the success of \ourApproach in these circumstances is that the reference corpus effectively plays a much smaller role than initially thought.
+If individual grammars are so different from each other, then the role of the reference corpus could be to just weight down the those units that are well-entrenched for most individuals (\eg \quotetxt{of the}) and that therefore carry almost no authorial information.
+If this explanation is correct, then this means that once these common units are taken into account, most of the rest is idiosyncratic enough to be identifying.

-Finally, due to the fact that these idiosyncratic units are easy to find within as little as 1,000 to 2,000 tokens, we add that a consequences of the present findings and of the underlying Cognitive Linguistic theory is that the grammar of a person can be seen as a behavioral biometric \cite{NiniTheoryLingAA:2023}.
+Finally, due to the fact that these idiosyncratic units are easy to find within as little as 1,000 to 2,000 tokens, we add that a consequence of the present findings and of the underlying Cognitive Linguistic theory is that the grammar of a person can be seen as a behavioral biometric \parencite{NiniTheoryLingAA:2023}.
 Similarly to handwriting, gait, typing patterns, computer mouse usage, and most features of human voice, grammar is also a cognitive process relying on procedural memory that strengthens with habit and repetition.
-We propose that this is the explanation underlying most if not all \AV and \AA methods that, by measuring the frequency of functional items, are indirectly analyzing the idiosyncratic grammar of an individual. \ourApproach tends to be more successful probably because it is measuring the same phenomenon more directly.
+We propose that this is the explanation underlying most if not all \AV and \AA methods that, by measuring the frequency of functional items, are indirectly analyzing the idiosyncratic grammar of an individual.
+It is possible that \ourApproach is more successful because it is measuring this same phenomenon more directly.

-\subsection{Limitations and future research}
+\subsection{Limitations and Future Research}